fdb/enigmeta/_posts/2017-09-22-google-cloud-onboard-eindhoven.md

 The event was an introduction in the features of the Google Cloud infrastructure: everything from hosting your own apps, storage and databases to working with big data and machine learning.

-The event was organized by Google, and presented by [Matthew Feigal](https://twitter.com/mattfgl) from Google and [Mark Crump](https://twitter.com/crumpyscloud) from [QA](https://www.qa.com), a Google training partner.
+The event was organized by Google and presented by [Matthew Feigal](https://twitter.com/mattfgl) from Google and [Mark Crump](https://twitter.com/crumpyscloud) from [QA](https://www.qa.com), a Google training partner.

 # Introduction